 Source of Light

 If you’re working with scale models with fine detail, the best light for miniature work will also be diffuse.
-That is, the light will be spread out across the visible surface without casting harsh spots of light or hard shadows.
+In other words, miniature painting lighting may not be the same as what you use for reading or computer work.
+For the best lamp for painting miniatures, you want a light that will spread out across the visible surface without casting harsh spots of light or hard shadows.

 Importantly, LEDs have very long lifespans.
 Standard LEDs able to endure tens of thousands of hours of continuous use.

 Depending on the kind of lamp you choose, you can change the brightness of LEDs to suite your needs, and in some cases, change the LEDs’ color temperature.

 What is the maximum brightness your hobby lamp?
 For lighting systems, such as desk lamps and other utility lights, the brightness of the light source is measured in lumens.
 Lumens is a measure of the total quantity of visible light over time.